art345/MeToo/index.md

   From all the tweets that were sent out with a #meToo, one can wonder what was the overall sentiment of these tweets.
 The sentimental analysis was performed using LIWC, a text analysis application called Linguistic Inquiry and Word Count: an efficient and effective method for studying the various emotional, cognitive, and structural components present in individuals’ verbal and written speech samples.
 [1]
  <br>
-  The analysis was applied with three aspects: on the overall data, on 30% of the data identified and separated by gender, and on data separated to correspond to each unique day over the entire data.
+  The analysis was applied with three aspects: on the overall data, on 30% of the data identified and separated by gender, and on data separated to correspond to each unique day over the entire time length.
 <br>
   For the initial analysis conducted on the overall data, all LIWC categories of the analysis are presented above each graph using icons.
-We invite you to hover over the icons to learn what these categories are and what are the words that LIWC uses to identify these categories.
+We invite you to hover over the icons to learn what these categories are and what are examples of the words that LIWC uses to identify these categories.
 <br>
   Regarding the percentages and numbers presented, all percentages were rounded up for a cleaner presentation.
 Hence no numbers are absolutes, all numbers serve to give you a feeling over the dataset.
 The most pertinent way to look at the number of a category is to consider it respectively to the other percentage numbers of the other categories in that same analysis.
 </div>